johnjackoleary/cfi-commonplace-book/Inbox/Maneuver - Slow Flight.md

 1. Reduce power, maintaining altitude while aircraft slows down, extend gear and flaps at appropriate speeds (if applicable)
 2.
 ### Success
-- Accomplish coordinated straight-and-level flight, turns, climbs, and descents with the aircraft configured as specified by the evaluator **without a stall warning**.
+- Accomplish coordinated straight-and-level flight, turns, climbs, and descents with the aircraft configured as specified by the evaluator.
-- Maintain the specified **altitude, ±50 feet; specified heading, ±10°; airspeed, +5/-0 knots; and specified angle of bank, ±5°**.
+- Maintain the specified **`= this.cpl-acs.standards`**.
 #todo :: Figure out how to differentiate CPL from PPL criteria